r52/gagaku/README.md

 ![License](https://img.shields.io/github/license/r52/gagaku)

-Gagaku is a minimalist, super lightweight MangaDex client (with a few extra features).
+Gagaku is a minimalist, lightweight manga reader with 3 main features: a MangaDex client, a local library reader, and a PB extension host.

 Currently supports (and is tested on) Windows and Android.

 Gagaku does NOT feature offline library management, chapter downloads, or any similar features.